 - As much as 20% of Android VPN apps on Play Store are a source of malware, DNS leaks, and make your device generally more vulnerable to threats.

 In a time where privacy is eroding away every other day, it’s unfortunate that tools that are supposed to safeguard our privacy are actually selling it for self-gain.
-This is exactly why we highly recommend trying Surfshark instead of the other free VPNs listed above.
+This is exactly why we highly recommend trying Surfshark instead of the other free VPN for New Zealand listed above.

 No 100% free VPN should be used for sensitive tasks such as downloading torrents.
 These VPNs lack the privacy and security standards necessary to perform P2P activities safely.
 You should only use trustworthy VPN services like Surfshark.
 This VPN service not only offers strong security features but also zero data logging.